shapeintheglass/gnosia-customizer/README.md

 ##### Defense/"HP"

-This value is originall called "HP", but I'm borrowing [/u/Wave-Master's terminology](https://files.catbox.moe/9w2qpy.txt) and renaming this to "Defense" to be more accurate.
+This value is originally called "HP", but I'm borrowing [/u/Wave-Master's terminology](https://files.catbox.moe/9w2qpy.txt) and renaming this to "Defense" to be more accurate.
 I'd recommend reading their breakdown on how this stat works, but it roughly represents their resistance to "doubt attacks".

 ```
 # Their base 'defense' rating against doubt.